hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

 * `dns_authorizations` -
   (Optional)
-  Authorizations that will be used for performing domain authorization
+  Authorizations that will be used for performing domain authorization.
+Either issuanceConfig or dnsAuthorizations should be specificed, but not both.

+* `issuance_config` -
+  (Optional)
+  The resource name for a CertificateIssuanceConfig used to configure private PKI certificates in the format projects/*/locations/*/certificateIssuanceConfigs/*.
+  If this field is not set, the certificates will instead be publicly signed as documented at https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#caa.
+  Either issuanceConfig or dnsAuthorizations should be specificed, but not both.

 * `state` -
   (Output)